crayray/nba-stats-tracker-backend/README.md

 ---

 ## General info
-This is the  API for the [BGFC app](https://github.com/crayray/bgfc-frontend-react).
+This is the  API for the [NBA Stats Tracker app](https://github.com/crayray/nba-stats-tracker-react).
 Please follow the installation steps here and then refer the frontend repo for more details.

 ---